 If you ever need help in planning your itineraries, plans, and accommodations, you can check out my posts below:

 NOTE: Try to involve your parents in this decision-making process so that there is an added assurance that can be instilled in them.

-Fortunately, it’s an easy topic to defend because there are TONS of ways to meet and be with people while traveling.
+Fortunately, it’s an easy topic to defend on how to convince parents because there are TONS of ways to meet and be with people while traveling.
 To list this out, talk about how you can meet various individuals from: